 We expect the mean position to have $\sqrt{l}$ dependence in this limit.
 The result in Eq. \ref{eq:meanx_approx1} is consistent with the simulations shown in Fig. \ref{fig:mean_wl} for $\alpha = 0$ and $\alpha=1$, where $\expval{x}$ does not show any significant dependence on $l$.
 For $\alpha \gg 1$, Fig. \ref{fig:mean_wl} also reveals a similar agreement with Eq. \ref{eq:meanx_approx2} showing $\expval{x} \propto \sqrt{l}$.
 As we shall show below, it is also remarkable that Eq. \ref{eq:meanx_tscale} holds for LQW performed on a binary tree topology.

 All these results are summarised in Table \ref{meanx_table}, which displays both the $t$ and $l$ dependence of $\expval{x}$.
 For large self-loop strengths, $l \gg 1$, the walker has a larger tendency to be trapped at a lattice site, and hence we intuitively expect the walker progression to be slow.
-As this table shows, this is precisely the regime of quantum advantage -- quantum walker is faster than the classical counterpart.
-Further, depending on $\alpha$, quantum advantage can be tuned from mild to exponential speedup with respect to the lackadaisical classical walker.
+As this table shows, this is precisely the regime of quantum speedup -- quantum walker is faster than the classical counterpart.
+Further, depending on $\alpha$, quantum speedup can be tuned with respect to the lackadaisical classical walker.